Geography of Madagascar: West coast

 The west coast, composed of sedimentary formations, is more indented than the east coast, thus offering a number of harbors sheltered from cyclones, such as the harbor at Mahajanga.
 Deep bays and well-protected harbors have attracted explorers, traders, and pirates from Europe, Africa, and the Middle East since ancient times; thus, the area has served as an important bridge between Madagascar and the outside world.
 Silting up of harbors on this coast, caused by sediment from the high levels of erosion suffered inland in Madagascar, is a major problem.
 The broad alluvial plains found on the coast between Mahajanga and Toliara, which are believed to have great agricultural potential, are thinly inhabited, in many places covered with swamps of Madagascar mangroves, and remain largely unexplored, although they are the subject of mineral and hydrocarbon exploration activity.
 The giant oil fields of Tsimiroro (heavy oil) and Bemolanga (ultra heavy oil) lie towards the west of the island.

 Southwest

 The southwest is bordered on the east by the Ivakoany Massif and on the north by the Isalo Ruiniform Massif.
 It includes two regions along the south coast, the Mahafaly Plateau and the desert region occupied by the Antandroy people.

+Key minor islands

+The minor islands of Madagascar, mostly located in the northwest, include major tourist destinations like the Nosy Be archipelago—comprising Nosy Be (the largest at 312 km²), Nosy Komba (Lemur Island), Nosy Sakatia (Orchid Island), and the marine reserve Nosy Tanikely—along with the volcanic Nosy Mitsio group, which contains the luxurious Tsarabanjina, and the Radama Islands (Nosy Kalakajoro and Nosy Berafia).
+Other significant islands are the aye-aye reserve Nosy Mangabe in Antongil Bay, the east coast's Île Sainte-Marie (Nosy Boraha) for whale watching, the two-island Nosy Iranja connected by a sandbar, the uninhabited, tsingy-featured Nosy Hara archipelago, the southern marine national park Nosy Ve-Androka near Toliara, and the remote French-administered Scattered Islands (like Europa and Juan de Nova) in the Mozambique Channel.
+These islands are collectively renowned for their beaches, diving, and unique biodiversity.